Looking to visit Comino and the famous Blue Lagoon from Sliema using the ferry (also referred to as the Comino ferry)?

 Sliema Ferries

-Sail away from Sliema to Comino’s Blue Lagoon on iSeeMalta’s catamaran coastal cruise.
+Sail away from Sliema to Comino’s Blue Lagoon on this popular Blue Lagoon return trip.
 Amongst the highlights of this adventure are the picturesque views of cliff faces, spectacular grottos, and the breathtaking beauty of the caves on your way to the tiny island.
 Of course, you’ll have time to swim in the crystal-clear waters of the Blue Lagoon.

 If you’d like to get a taste of Gozo as well, consider this alternative tour: Two-Islands Return Trip to Gozo and the Blue Lagoon.